HamzaKV/react-native-headerbar/README.md

-# ChatBot
+# React Native Header Bar

-A Simple react-native Chat Bot.
+Header bar with a hamburger menu for react-native apps.

 ## Getting Started